Some Fundamental Aspects about Lipschitz Continuity of Neural Networks: Experimental setup

-\paragraph{Lipschitz constant and the choice of the optimisation algorithm.} For this study we used the same models that we have trained for the Double Descent on MNIST1D using FF ReLU networks trained with Cross-Entropy setting, as well as additionally trained 4 seeds of FF ReLU model on MNIST1D with Cross-Entropy using Adam with standard Pytorch parameters, LR 0.005 and Warmup20000Step25 LR Scheduler.
+For this study, we used the same models that we have trained for the Double Descent on MNIST1D using FCN ReLU networks trained with Cross-Entropy setting (see \ref{setup-dd-mnist1d-ce}), as well as a set of 4 additionally trained FCN ReLU models with various seeds that were optimised with standard \texttt{pytorch} Adam optimiser ($\beta_1=0.9, \beta_2=0.999$).
+Each of these models was trained on MNIST1D with Cross-Entropy loss, 0.005 learning rate and Warmup20000Step25 LR scheduler (see~\ref{lr-schedulers}).
 Parameter vector was computed as a concatenation of flattened layer weights at each layer.

+In Figure~\ref{fig:effect-of-optimiser-same-epoch} we showcase models up to epoch 10,000, while in figure~\ref{fig:effect-of-optimiser-last-epoch} models are stopped at 83,000 and 1,100 epochs for the SGD and Adam case respectively.
+In the former plot, both models achieved a gradient norm of at most 0.01 up to 2 significant figures at the end of their training.

+\textit{Comment on Figure~\ref{fig:effect-of-optimiser-same-epoch}.} We display training up to 10,000 epochs even though Adam reached low gradient norm much earlier due to slower rate of SGD --- by 1,100 epochs SGD is still in the early training phase.